 Sometimes students are interested in expanding their horizons over the summer.
 This page has been created to provide a list of options that the Counseling Department is aware of.
 We are not recommending any of them but rather providing the information so that students and their families may look into them and make the choice of whether or not the program is a good fit for the student's needs.

-This page will be updated as we receive information so please check back regularly to see what's new!
+This page currently lists programs from the summer of 2022.
+It will be updated as we receive new information over the 2022-2023 school year, so please check back to see what's new! (updated 9/20/2022)

 Through a partnership with Ernst & Young (EY), the University of Arizona’s (UA) Accounting Program, and the McGuire Center for Entrepreneurship, is offering two different Business Careers Awareness Programs (BCAP) for high school juniors in the summer.
 EY is an international accounting firm that sponsors our program because they are interested in exposing high school students to careers in accounting and increasing the diversity of employees in accounting fields.
 The School of Accountancy is ranked among the top 25 programs in the nation and we are honored to host BCAP for its 16th annual year.